 If you are looking for a career change, consider laser technician training at National Laser Institute.
-After 2 weeks you can start a career that you will love in the medical aesthetics industry!
+After two weeks you can start a career as a cosmetic laser tech in the medical aesthetics industry!

 Our cosmetic laser courses are taught by some of the industry’s leading physicians, nurses, cosmetic laser experts and marketers who have up to 20 years of experience in the field.

 The Comprehensive Laser Course is the most popular among attendees.
-The first half of the course is spent in the classroom where you will learn the fundamentals and basics of laser physics, laser applications, client screening and candidacy, and more.
+The first half of the course is spent in the classroom where you will learn the fundamentals of laser and light technology, laser applications, client screening and candidacy, treatment protocols and more.

-The rest of the course is spent doing clinical hands-on training in an educational setting.
-As an attendee, you will have the opportunity to take part in comprehensive laser demonstrations and administer these treatments yourself.
+The rest of the course is spent doing clinical hands-on laser hair removal training in an educational setting.
+As a student, you will have the opportunity to take part in comprehensive laser demonstrations and administer these treatments yourself.
 And of course, you will have the opportunity to receive free laser treatments.
 In order to give your clients a great treatment, we want you to know what a laser treatment feels like.